Multi Scene Editing allows you to have multiple scenes open in the editor simultaneously, and makes it easier to manage scenes at runtime.

 Alternatively, you can automate building navmesh data for multiple scenes by using the NavMeshBuilder.BuildNavMeshForMultipleScenes function in an editor script.

-See in Glossary) and click the Bake button.
-The occlusion culling data is saved into an asset called OcclusionCullingData.asset in a folder matching the name of the current active scene.
+To bake Occlusion Culling data for multiple Scenes at once, open the Scenes that you want to bake, open the Occlusion Culling window (menu: Window > Rendering > Occlusion Culling) and click the Bake button.
+The Occlusion data is saved into an asset called OcclusionCullingData.asset in a folder matching the name of the current active scene.
 For example Assets/ActiveSceneName/OcclusionCullingData.asset.
 A reference to the data is added in each open Scene.
-After baking the occlusion culling data, save the Scenes affected to make the Scene-to-occlusion-data reference persistent.
+After baking the Occlusion Culling, save the Scenes affected to make the Scene-to-occlusion reference persistent.

 Whenever a Scene is loaded additively, if it has the same occlusion data reference as the active Scene, the static renderers and portals culling information for that Scene are initialized from the occlusion data.
 Hereafter, the occlusion culling system performs as if all static renderers and portals were baked into a single Scene.